I'm a Believer: Smash Mouth version

 The American pop rock band Smash Mouth covered the song in 2001 as part of the soundtrack to the movie Shrek, along with their previous Grammy-nominated hit "All Star".
 The band also released the song on their self-titled album.
 Eddie Murphy, portraying the character Donkey, also performed a rendition of the song in the film.
 The song was chosen for its opening line, "I thought love was only true in fairy tales", which matched the fairy tale theme of the film.
 The Smash Mouth version peaked at number 25 on the Billboard Hot 100 and reached the top 20 in New Zealand and Spain.
 In Australia, the cover reached number nine on the ARIA Singles Chart.

+The band had a second version of the song that was featured on the CD singles for the song.
+This version was slower and featured an arrangement more different from the original Monkees version.
+The version has a longer intro and a shorter outro than the soundtrack version.
+It is in "concert pitch" compared to the soundtrack version which is slightly sharp.
+The singles refer to this version as the "Album Version" and the soundtrack version as the "Pop Radio Mix" or "Film Version - Radio Edit" depending on the release.
+This is despite the soundtrack version is also the version that appears on the band's self-titled album.
+Some modern streaming services retroactively title the version on the self-titled album as "Radio Edit".